jangko/nimLUA/README.md

 ```nimrod
 L.bindEnum(GENE -> "DNA", SUBATOM -> GLOBAL)
 ```

+a note on **GLOBAL** and "GLOBAL":

-**GLOBAL** or "GLOBAL" have special meaning, it will not create namespace in Lua side but will bind the symbol in Lua globalspace
+* **GLOBAL** without quote will not create namespace on Lua side but will bind the symbol in Lua globalspace
+* "GLOBAL" with quote, will create "GLOBAL" namespace on Lua side

 now Lua side will become: